Qassim University: Location

-The main campus is located in the middle of Al-Qassim Province in Mulaida outskirt area 15 km west of Buraydah beside Saudi Aramco (Qassim Branch) and Prince Nayef bin Abdulaziz international Airport.
-Sub-campuses are sited and also There are colleges scattered in several other cities of province.
+The main campus is located in the middle of Al-Qassim Province in Mulaida outskirt area 15 km west of Buraydah beside Saudi Aramco (Qassim Branch) and Prince Naif bin Abdulaziz International Airport.
+Sub-campuses are sited and also there are colleges scattered in several other cities of province.

 Qassim University (QU) appeared in the QS World University Rankings for the first time in 2011.
 According to the QS report, it has shown excellent potential for strengthening its position by harnessing its core strengths in teaching and Research.
 QU has published Research papers with institutions ranked in top 100 of the 2011 rankings.
 QU has also shown initiative in arranging International Seminars in order to develop relations with global academic peers.
-Qassim Universities has very competitive colleges that are spread at the main campus and Branch in Al-Qassim's other cities.

-In November 2015, AACSB has announced that Qassim University has earned accreditation for its College of Business and Economics (CBE), which is according to the new standards of AACSB, Innovation, Engagement and Impact.
+In November 2015, AACSB has announced that Qassim University has earned accreditation for its College of Business and Economics (CBE).

 AACSB stands for Association to Advance Collegiate Schools of Business.
 It was founded in 1916 and it is the longest serving global accrediting body for business schools that offer undergraduate, master's, and doctorate degrees in business and accounting.
-AACSB Accreditation is the hallmark of excellence in business education, and has been earned by less than five percent of the world's business programs.

-Sport activities

-Al-Qassim Universities hosts many sport activities and sport teams that compete at the national level in Saudi Arabia and in the GCC region.
-The football team has won the national universities competition 2 years in a row, 2014 and 2015.
-The university sports teams includes volleyball, swimming, athletics and many more.